 Each normal heartbeat begins in the natural pacemaker of the heart (the sino-atrial or SA node) which lies at the top of the right atrium.
 It travels across the two top chambers and down through a small junction (the atrioventricular or AV node) between the upper and lower chambers.
 It then spreads across the bottom chambers (ventricles) causing the heart to contract and pump blood to the lungs via the right ventricle and oxygenated blood around the body via the left ventricle.

-Sometimes the electrical system in your heart does not work as well as it should, causing your heart to beat too quickly or too slowly.
-This can cause symptoms such as loss of consciousness, dizziness, breathlessness, fatigue or palpitations.
+Sometimes the electrical system in your heart does not work as well as it should, causing your heart to beat too quickly, too slowly or in an uncoordinated way.